Lim Ji-yeon: 2022–present: Rise in popularity and critical acclaim

-At the end of 2022, Lim challenged her first villain role in the Netflix's original series The Glory, where she played the role of Park Yeon-jin, a weather presenter who led the group of delinquents in bullying and physically abusing the protagonist during high school.
-The series was popular and well-received among audiences, and her portrayal was met with favorable reviews and is said to be her life's character.
-For her performance in The Glory, she won Best Supporting Actress – Television at the 59th Baeksang Arts Awards and Best Supporting Actress at the 2nd Blue Dragon Series Awards.
+At the end of 2022, Lim challenged her first villain role in Netflix's original series The Glory, where she played the role of Park Yeon-jin, a weather presenter who had led a group of delinquents in bullying and physically abusing the protagonist during high school.
+The Glory was a hit with audiences and well-received among critics; Lim's portrayal was met with favorable reviews, being described as her life's character, and earning her Best Supporting Actress wins at the Baeksang Arts Awards and Blue Dragon Series Awards.

-In June 2023, Lim starred alongside Kim Tae-hee in a suspense thriller drama and mystery Lies Hidden in My Garden.
-Her performance as a domestic violence victim was praised for being able to transform 180° from her previous role in The Glory.
-In particular, one of her scenes in the drama went viral for raising viewers' appetites and praised by critics for showing liberation and a hint of madness well after the death of her husband.
-She also starred in the crime thriller drama The Killing Vote, which premiered in August 2023.
+In June 2023, she starred alongside Kim Tae-hee in mystery thriller Lies Hidden in My Garden.
+Her performance as a domestic violence victim was commended for being a 180° transformation from her previous role in The Glory.
+In particular, a viral scene showing Lim's character after the death of her husband was praised by critics for its depiction of liberation with a hint of madness.
+Her next project, crime drama The Killing Vote, premiered in August 2023.

-In August 2023, Lim was selected by the Korean Film Directors Association at the 2023 Bechdel Day award as Actor of the Year (series category) for her performance in The Glory and Lies Hidden in My Garden.
-Judges evaluated her performance in The Glory as did not confined the character as just "flat villain" but carved a path of complicated villain desire that they had never seen before.
-For her acting in Lies Hidden in My Garden, she showed that even in the chilling moment of revenge, the animalistic acting of not wanting to starve her child in the belly convinced the extreme temperature difference within one person.
-In 2024, Lim role in Lies Hidden in My Garden earned her another Best Actress – Television nomination at the prestigious 60th Baeksang Arts Awards.
+In August 2023, Lim was selected by the Korean Film Directors Association at the 2023 Bechdel Day as Actor of the Year for her performance in The Glory and Lies Hidden in My Garden.
+Judges evaluated her performance in The Glory as not confining the character as just a "flat villainess" but carving a path of complex desires that had never been seen before in a villain.
+Regarding her acting in Lies Hidden in My Garden, it was noted that she showed the animalistic instinct of not wanting to let the child in her womb starve even in the moment of chilling revenge, convincingly proving the extreme temperature difference within one person.
+In April 2024, Lim received her first Best Actress nomination at the Baeksang Arts Awards for Lies Hidden in My Garden.